InsertKoinIO/koin/README.md

 ## What's KOIN?

-Koin is a small library to lets you write dependency injection in a concise and pragmatic way.
+A small library for writing dependency injection in a concise and pragmatic way.
 No proxy, no code generation, no introspection.
 Just DSL and functional Kotlin magic!

+`Declare, Start, Inject

 #### *Declare, Start & Inject*